JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 She’d then take a bath or shower, head to bed or maybe even head outside to gossip some more with the Yentas if the night was nice enough.

-But by the time 10:00pm came around, she and my dad would basically be in bed and I might still be up with the door to my room locked up until I too felt tired enough to conk out for the night as well.
+But by the time 10:00pm came around, she and my dad would basically be in bed and I might still be up with the door to my room locked and I would be up until I felt tired enough to conk out for the night as well.

 ***